ioBroker/ioBroker.lovelace/README.md

 ### **WORK IN PROGRESS**
 * (agross) added: per instance language support
 * (Garfonso) changed: updated frontent to 20220706.0.
+* (Garfonso) fixed: entity_id for devices with only one non english name should be ok again.

 ### 2.2.0 (2022-06-05)
 * (Garfonso) fixed: incorrect warning about duplicate entities on update of manual entity.